AudioSceneDescriptionFormat/asdf/doc/seq-par.rst

 |seq| and |par| elements can be arbitrarily nested.

-For a simple example, see :download:`scenes/seq-par.asd`:
+For a simple example, see :scene-link:`seq-par.asd`:

 .. literalinclude:: scenes/seq-par.asd

-If there is no |body| element, the main :doc:`asdf` element implicitly behaves like a |seq| element, i.e. all elements are played in sequence, like in the example file :download:`scenes/implicit-seq.asd`:
+If there is no |body| element, the main :doc:`asdf` element implicitly behaves like a |seq| element, i.e. all elements are played in sequence, like in the example file :scene-link:`implicit-seq.asd`:

 .. literalinclude:: scenes/implicit-seq.asd